MariaPriisalu/spl/README.md

 Note that pfnncharacter is a special library and must be installed by hand.
 See below.

 ### Installation
-Install the conda environment according to environment.yml To install pfnncharacter enter commonUtils/PFNNBaseCode and follow the README.
+Install the conda environment according to `environment.yml` To install pfnncharacter enter `commonUtils/PFNNBaseCode` and follow the README.

 # Datasets
 ## CARLA
-In CARLA 0.8.2 or 0.9.4 you can gather the equivalent dataset with the scripts in CARLA_simulation_client.
+In CARLA 0.8.2 or 0.9.4 you can gather the equivalent dataset with the scripts in `CARLA_simulation_client`.

 ## Cityscapes
 To create the Cityscapes dataset you need to have downloaded the cityscapes dataset, and you need to attain the semantic segmentation and bounding boxes of each image.
 After this the scripts in colmap can be used to create 3d reconstructions of the dataset.

 ## Waymo dataset
-Please check the documentation of the fork here to understand how to use the pipeline to get out the dataset needed for training/visualization [here](https://github.com/AGAPIA/waymo-open-dataset) .Also it currently depends on the segmentation from here: https://github.com/AGAPIA/semantic-segmentation-pytorch
+Please check the documentation of the fork here to understand how to use the pipeline to get out the dataset needed for training/visualization [here](https://github.com/AGAPIA/waymo-open-dataset).
+Also it currently depends on the segmentation from [here](https://github.com/AGAPIA/semantic-segmentation-pytorch)

-Use script RL/visualization_scripts/show_real_reconstruction_small.py for visualization purposes and an example on how to initialize correctly data data for setting up the environment.
+Use script <code>RL/visualization_scripts/show_real_reconstruction_small.py</code> for visualization purposes and an example on how to initialize correctly data data for setting up the environment.
 ### Caching mechanism
-The caching of episodes data happens in environment_abstract.py, inside set_up_episode function.
+The caching of episodes data happens in <code>environment_abstract.py</code>, inside <code>set_up_episode</code> function.
 This means that the first time around may be slow, but once the dataset is cached everything will run faster.

 ```
 for each epoch E: